 Home Equity Lines of Credit (HELOCs) and Reverse Mortgages

 [box]Note: The Federal Reserve Board issued a proposed rule in August 2009, that includes substantial changes to Regulation Z’s disclosure requirements for open-end, home-secured credit.

-In August 2012, the Consumer Financial Protection Bureau (CFPB) issued a proposed rule to implement the Dodd-Frank Act’s expansion of HOEPA to include HELOCs.
-As of the writing of this treatise both rules are still pending.
-When final rules are issued, the changes will be examined more comprehensively in a future update to this chapter.[end box]
+As of the writing of this treatise that proposal is still pending, now under the Consumer Financial Protection Bureau.
+When a final rule is issued, the changes will be examined more comprehensively in a future update to this chapter.[end box]

 [1n]8.1 [m]General Considerations